friemen/zackzack/README.md

 Rendering as well as the controller process is in general separated from the Om component reification.

-Each form component has one channel that takes every event submitted by JS event listeners.
-Any user input is routed as :update event through this channel and the application state is updated immediately with the result of a field specific parser function [string -> anything] application.
+Each view component has one channel that takes every event submitted by JS event listeners.
+Any user input is routed as `:update` event through this channel and the application state is updated immediately with the result of a field specific parser function [string -> anything] application.

-After processing an :update, validation with respect to the updated field is applied.
-This results in a :message value stored in the fields map (not yet implemented).
+After processing an `:update`, validation with respect to the updated field is applied (currently not fully implemented).
+This results in a `:message` value stored in the fields map.

-Actions (the stuff that happens for example upon button clicks) are triggered by :action events and should ideally be pure functions of the form [state event -> state].
+Actions (the stuff that happens for example upon button clicks) are triggered by `:action` events and should ideally be pure functions of the form [state event -> state].
 If they communicate with a server or another component they would either use their own or a foreign components channel, respectively.
 In case of accessing channels action functions are no longer pure, so should be named with a trailing !.

+Remote communication is done asynchronously.
+Upon receipt of the response the callback puts an `:action` event to the components channel, where the content of the response is held as `:payload` value.
+Thus, payload processing takes the same way as action processing.

-After processing of an :update or :action event a rules function [state -> state] is called that ensures that invariants are re-established.
+After processing of an `:update` or `:action` event a rules function [state -> state] is called that ensures that invariants regarding the components state are re-established.

-To enable communication among controller processes the channels are defined before the actions.
+To enable communication among controller processes the channels can be defined before the actions.
 The channels are passed as part of the component model to the controller and to render functions.
-An action that wishes to send an event to a different process would use type :action, which, in turn, triggers the execution of an arbitrary action function.
+An action that wishes to send an event to a different process would use type `:action`, which, in turn, triggers the execution of an arbitrary action function.

 ## TODOs
 * Panels need layout
-* Async invocation of services
 * Inter-component communication
 * Validation
 * Formatting / parsing of values